Schneegans/schneegans.github.io/gnome-pie.md

 ### Opening pies with gestures

 {% assign picture = "gnome-pie_04.jpg" %}
-{% assign size = "medium" %}
 {% assign text = "Assigning gestures with easystroke" %}
-{% include image_right %}With the open source application _Easystroke_ you can easily execute any command when performing a user defined action.
+{% include image-small.html %}With the open source application _Easystroke_ you can easily execute any command when performing a user defined action.
 You can install this tool and bind each pie you want to a gesture.
 For example you may draw a big B on your screen to open the bookmarks-pie.
 It's easy to set up and really cool!

 Easystroke has an interface which is quite to understand.
 If you want some additional information you can have a look at the [official documentation](https://github.com/thjaeger/easystroke/wiki){:target="_blank"}.

 ### Opening pies with a Launcher

 {% assign picture = "gnome-pie_03.jpg" %}
-{% assign size = "large" %}
 {% assign text = "Creating a launcher for opening pies" %}
-{% include image_right %}You can also create a launcher on your desktop which opens pies.
+{% include image-small.html %}You can also create a launcher on your desktop which opens pies.
 Simply drag'n'drop a pie from the configuration menu to your desktop.
 Where you dropped the pie, a launcher will appear.
 Clicking on this launcher will then open your pie.
 Maybe you can drag'n'drop this launcher to your panel/dock/whats-o-ever to suit your needs!

 <div class="clearfix"></div>